tier4/AWSIM/docs/UserGuide/ProjectGuide/Components/LaneletBoundsVisualizer/index.md

 # Lanelet Bounds Visualizer

-Lanelet Bounds Visualizer is an Unity Editor extension allowing the user to load the left and right bounds of Lanelet to the Unity scene.
+*Lanelet Bounds Visualizer* is an *Unity Editor* extension allowing the user to load the left and right bounds of Lanelet to the Unity scene.

 ## Usage

-The lanelet bounds load process can be performed by opening `AWSIM -> Visualize -> Load Lanelet Bounds` at the top toolbar of Unity Editor.
+The lanelet bounds load process can be performed by opening `AWSIM -> Visualize -> Load Lanelet Bounds` at the top toolbar of *Unity Editor*.

 <img src=image_0.png>